ace-design/git-merge-adv/merge-algorithms/new_abstract_tree/readme.md

-# Abstract Import Tree
+# Compressed Import Tree

-* Works off structure of ImportTreeNew.
+* Works off structure of Abstract Import Tree.
-* Abstract in the sense that the merge algorithm defined in the Tree object is independant of the language.
-    * Extraction and output format is dependant on the language defined in spec.py.
+* Tree strucutre is more compressed, to allow more focus on the end desired packages, instead of entire path.
+Less computation time.

 ### Future Development:
-* Develop a better algorithm to determine which file version to use for import statements.
+* Reorganize code, and make it more readable.

 ### Script Pre-Requisites